-A 16-year-old participant's HIV RNA PCR test for week 33 was reactive.
-The result was released to the site today.
-She reported flu-like symptoms 3 weeks prior to the week 33 visit.
-She denies having unprotected sex in the past month.
-The pregnancy test was negative and the rapid HIV test was not reactive at the week 33 visit.
-We called the participant to schedule her to come next week for HIV confirmatory testing per Appendix V.
+A 16-year-old participant's rapid HIV test for week 33 was reactive.
+He had flu-like symptoms 3 weeks ago.
+He denies having unprotected sex in the past month.
+We have called the participant to come next week for HIV confirmatory testing per Appendix IV.